NT-Service/NONPC/README.md

-# NONPC
-Script by NT - Scripts
+# NO NPC FiveM Script

+## Description

+No NPC Script fot Roleplay